github/docs/content/admin/user-management/managing-users-in-your-enterprise/rebuilding-contributions-data.md

 topics:
   - Enterprise
   - Repositories
-  - User account
+  - Personal account
 shortTitle: Rebuild contributions
 ---
-Whenever a commit is pushed to {% data variables.product.prodname_enterprise %}, it is linked to a user account if they are both associated with the same email address.
+Whenever a commit is pushed to {% data variables.product.prodname_enterprise %}, it is linked to a personal account if they are both associated with the same email address.
 However, existing commits are *not* retroactively linked when a user registers a new email address or creates a new account.

 1. Visit the user's profile page.
 {% data reusables.enterprise_site_admin_settings.access-settings %}